Sondzus/MathStat474/README.md

 The section numbers in the tables below refer to the following course textbook:  *Walpole, Meyers, Meyers, Ye:  Probability and Statistics for Engineers and Scientists*, 9th edition.

 ### Important dates
-Midterm will take place in class on Wednesday March 6th.
+Midterm will take place in class on Wednesday March 6th. **Midterm exam topics:** everthing up to and not including the intro to continuous random variables!
 [Scheduled make-up midterm exams will take place Monday after spring break, in my office RE-208, at 11:25am.]
 The midterm will be graded within one week, and so you will be able to see your grades by 3/13.
 But the physical exams may not be returned until 3/20.

 ## Weekly schedule